jbacus1/Huffman-Encoding/README.md

 ## Acknowledgments

-Developed as part of the Dartmouth CS curriculum, Fall 2024.
+Developed as part of the Dartmouth CS curriculum, Winter 2024.

 ---